 Feral, stray, and “Community Cats” are an issue that is constantly brought up among animal welfare organizations.
 The only proven effective method of helping to stabilize the population of these cats is through a program called TNR which stands for trap, neuther, and return.
 Within this program, cats are humanely trapped by community members and brought to a clinic to be altered, recieve basic vaccinations, and then the community member returns the cat to the area from which they came.

 Do you know of a colony of cats that needs this service?
 Contact our team for more information about our TNR Clinics.

 All cats brought to the clinic must have an appointment.
 Due to the volume of need, we cannot accept walk-ins and book appointments two weeks prior to the clinic date.

 TNR clinics are for feral and stray cats only.
 Owned cats can receive services through our spay/neuter clinics.

 Are there any costs associated with this service?

-- The cost is $35.00 per cat male or female.
-This includes the surgery, rabies and FVRCP (commonly called Distemper) vaccine, and ear tip.
-Other services can be performed for a fee (worming, FeLV/FIV test, etc.)
+The cost for TRN is $35.00 per cat.
+This includes the surgery, rabies and FVRCP (Distemper) vaccine, and ear tipping.
+Other services, such as additional vaccines and testing can be performed for a nominal fee.

-- Some basic medical care (cleaning wounds, treating infections, etc.) can be performed at these clinics.
-A slight cost will be incurred for these services to cover materials used.
-It will be at the sole discretion of the veterinarian if a feral cat can be treated for an ailment or not.
+Basic medical care (cleaning wounds, treating infections, etc.) can be performed at TNR clinics.
+A slight cost will be incurred to cover the materials used.
+It will be at the sole discretion of the veterinarian to determine ailments and treatment plans for TNR cats.